JLLormeau/IAM/Sample3_IAM_binding_policy_based_on_gcp_project_id/README.md

 - the policy is mapped with the user group
 ![image](https://github.com/JLLormeau/IAM/assets/40337213/a585f202-19c2-47c6-8e25-0e07139c457e)

-- Minimum of righ for a user
+- The user must also have these policies

       ALLOW storage:buckets:read;
       AppEngine - User